xmos/sw_usb_audio/doc/su1_audio_hw.rst

 `The XMOS USB Audio 2.0 DJ kit (XS1 U-Series) <http://www.xmos.com/products/development-kits/usbaudio2>`_ is a hardware reference design available from XMOS based on the XMOS U8 device.

+The DJ naming simply comes from the fact the board has 4 input and 4 output audio channels - a common configuration for a DJ controller.

 The kit is made up of two boards a "core" board and an "audio slice" board.
 Part numbers XP-SKC-SU1 and XA-SK-AUDIO respectively.

 The core board includes a U-Series device with integrated USB PHY.
 The audio slice board is equipped with two stereo audio CODECs giving 4 channels of input and 4 channels of output at sample frequencies up to 192kHz.